denoland/deno/std/wasi/README.md

 # wasi

-This module provides an implementation of the WebAssembly System Interface
+This module provides an implementation of the WebAssembly System Interface.

 ## Supported Syscalls